shadopawn/admin-portal/Discovery/README.md

 Cody_Mineer_Notes_1-4.jpg - These are the notes taken by Cody Mine during the meeting

-Meeting_Screenshot.png - This is a screenshot of the discovery meeting that took place
+Meeting_Screenshot_1-4.png - These are screenshots of the discovery meeting that took place